1199 Park Avenue, 1199 Park Avenue, New York, NY 10128, Manhattan — Cooperative, 1961

 The 1980 cooperative conversion date is structurally important.
 1199 Park was among the Park Avenue rental-to-cooperative conversions of the early 1980s — a period when many remaining rental properties were converted under the post-1979 amendments to the Martin Act.
 The conversion produced the cooperative entity Park Hill Tenants Corp., which remains the operating cooperative today.
 The corporate naming convention ("Park Hill") reflects the building's Carnegie Hill positioning — Carnegie Hill itself is historically referred to as "the hill" within the East Side residential lexicon.

-The Brown Harris Stevens management is a significant marker.
-BHS is the most established luxury residential management firm in New York City, with a portfolio concentrated heavily in Park Avenue, Fifth Avenue, and Carnegie Hill cooperatives.
-BHS-managed buildings tend to feature highly disciplined board operations, conservative financial postures, and a particular institutional culture that shareholders and prospective buyers should expect.
+The management is a significant marker.
+The managing agent is one of the most established luxury residential management firms in New York City, with a portfolio concentrated heavily in Park Avenue, Fifth Avenue, and Carnegie Hill cooperatives. public records-managed buildings tend to feature highly disciplined board operations, conservative financial postures, and a particular institutional culture that shareholders and prospective buyers should expect.

 The building-owned garage is among the most economically meaningful attributes of 1199 Park.
 Per the 1997 financial statements, the garage generated approximately $372,000 in annual lease income to the cooperative corporation — representing roughly 16% of total corporation revenue at that time.
 The garage lease (held by an outside operator under a multi-year contract) materially reduces shareholder maintenance obligations and provides a cushion against capital expenditure requirements.
 The economic value of a building-owned garage on Park Avenue, in 2026 terms, is substantial — both as an ongoing income source and as a long-dated asset that may be subject to future re-tenancy at materially higher rates.